Ingrid0501/test-Git/README.md

 # test-Git

+edit time: 30 juillet 2023

 Would this be uploaded?

 First, when I type "git add" :
 NOTHING happens.

 way to solve:🐳🐳🐳🐳𓃠𓃠🐳🐳🐳🐳
 I tried to type /git push/.
 Then , a new window jumps out , telling me to Log in by using CODE.

 Remember to Connect your Github user before you can really "git push".
-/n
-/n
-/n
 𓃠𓃠𓃠🐳🐳🌌🌌🐳🐳🐳𓆝𓆝𓆝🐳🐳🐳🌌🌌🐳🐳

 /////git commit -m "little"
 On branch main
 Your branch is up to date with 'origin/main'.

 Changes not staged for commit:
   (use "git add <file>..." to update what will be committed)